acquirgy/dyo_support/README.md

 1. Install the [Heroku toolbelt](https://toolbelt.heroku.com/)
 2. Add the Heroku Git remote: `git@heroku.com:thermospas-dyo-support.git`
 3. Push the `master` branch to the Heroku remote: `git push heroku master`

+## Social Sharing Configuration

+The information for social sharing with og tags are set in `views/cloudinary.erb`.
+Adjust the `og:title`, `og:description`, and `og:image` to change what gets displayed for social sharing with sites that use the og tags.